OpenBioSim/loch/README.md

 computing the energy change for a trial insertion/deletion with OpenMM, the calculation is performed at the reaction field (RF) level using a custom CUDA kernel, which gives _exact_ agreement with OpenMM.
-Particle mesh Ewald (PME) is handled using the method for sampling from an approximate potential (in this case the RF potential) described [here](https://doi.org/10.1063/1.1563597).
+Particle mesh Ewald (PME) is handled via the method for sampling from an approximate potential (in this case the RF potential) introduced [here](https://doi.org/10.1063/1.1563597).
 Parallelisation of the insertion and deletion trials is achieved using the strategy described in [this](https://doi.org/10.1021/acs.jctc.0c00660) paper.